In Canada, the annual cost of acquired brain injury has been estimated at $3 billion.

 - provide peer support, reducing the anxiety/depression caused by isolation

-- teach a person with brain injury how to cook again
+- teach someone with a brain injury how to cook again

 - support families in staying together

-- help someone with brain injury find a safe, secure home
+- help someone with a brain injury find a safe, secure home